 Below are some swaps and substitutions that can be made in this recipe:

-• All Purpose Flour – This recipe turns out best with all purpose flour.
-However, you can swap in a good gluten free flour blend (like this) if needed.
-Just be sure to stir the batter longer than normal to help give the cake proper structure, and let the batter sit for about 20 minutes before baking it if you opt to make a gluten free version.
+- All-Purpose Flour – This recipe turns out best with all-purpose flour.
+However, you can swap in a good gluten-free flour blend (like this) if needed.
+Just be sure to stir the batter longer than normal to help give the cake proper structure, and let the batter sit for about 20 minutes before baking it if you opt to make a gluten-free version.

-• Granulated Sugar – I do not recommend reducing the amount of sugar or changing the type of sugar, as it will change the texture of the cake layers.
+- Granulated Sugar – I do not recommend reducing the amount of sugar or changing the type of sugar, as it will change the texture of the cake layers.

-• Sour cream – You can also use full fat yogurt, buttermilk, whole milk, or an alternative yogurt or milk (almond, soy, oat).
+- Sour cream – You can also use full-fat yogurt, buttermilk, whole milk, or an alternative yogurt or milk (almond, soy, oat).

-• Vegetable Oil – Any flavorless oil can be used in this recipe.
+- Vegetable Oil – Any flavorless oil can be used in this recipe.
 Canola, vegetable, or even sunflower oil would all work great.
 I don’t recommend olive oil though, as it has a strong flavor and will change the taste of the cake.

-• Eggs – This recipe uses 2 large eggs.
-If you have an egg allergy you can try using a vegan egg replacer.
+- Eggs – This recipe uses 2 large eggs.
+You can try using a vegan egg replacer or 2 flaxseed eggs if you have an egg allergy.

 Substitutions & Swaps: Chocolate Buttercream